mhlinder/NESS17/md/short-courses.md

 ![Douglas Bates](bates.jpg){.imgfloat width=150px height=159px}
 **Douglas Bates**, University of Wisconsin - Madison

-Douglas Bates is Emeritus Professor of Statistics at the University of Wisconsin - Madison.
+Dr. Douglas Bates is Emeritus Professor of Statistics at the University of Wisconsin - Madison.
 His research interests are in the theory and practice of mixed-effects modeling, including the development of software to fit such models.
 A member of the R Core Development Team